legnaib/Dendritic-Spine-Detection/README.md

 # Dendritic-Spine-Detection
-Code for detecting dendritic spines
+Code for detecting dendritic spines in three dimensions, retraining and evaluating models.

+Structure of this guide:
+1. Installation
+2. Folder structure
+3. Prediction on 2D-images
+4. Prediction and tracking on 3D-images
+   - File format for prediction and tracking csv
+5. Re-Training with new dataset
+   - Prepare dataset
+   - Training
+   - Prepare model for inference
+6. Model evaluation

 ## Installation
 All necessary packages are listed in the `requirements.txt` file.
 To install packages with pip simply run